K-12 Blended Teaching Competencies

-A reliance on data to make decisions about instruction and individual pathways is at the heart of a blended classroom.
+A reliance on data (Figure 4) to make decisions about instruction and individual pathways to learning is at the heart of a blended classroom.
 This data may include formative and summative assessment results, attendance, student goals, demographics, and measures of engagement.
 It can help teachers recognize strengths and weaknesses, progression, and reasons for students’ lack of progress.

 - How do you feel about using technology to keep track of various aspects of student learning?